envoyproxy/gateway/site/content/en/docs/tasks/operations/standalone-deployment-mode.md

 As you can see, we have enabled the [Backend][] API, this API will be used to represent our local endpoints.

-Since Envoy Gateway is running in the standalone mode, we highly recommend using the [Backend][] API instead of the Kubernetes Service or EndpointSlice.

 ### Trigger an Update

 Any changes under watched `paths` will be considered as an update by the file provider.